"Selling water to those who can pay is the most powerful way to give water to those who cannot."

 Only recyclable PET — never sachets.
 Deposit-return systems in every market.
 Goal: recover 1.618× bottles in circulation.

-A tourist at a resort in Bali picks up a bottle of Water Saves.
+A guest at a hotel in Nairobi picks up a bottle of Water Saves.
 They know that bottle funds a water fountain, a latrine, a garden, a school — for a family they will never meet.
 That is the brand.
 That is the promise.
 That is why it scales.

 Water Saves — a global brand.